 From the abstract:

-Concerns over the impacts of hospital strikes on patient welfare led to substantial delay in the ability of hospitals to unionize.
-Once allowed, hospitals unionized rapidly and now represent one of the largest union sectors of the U.S. economy.
-Were the original fears of harmful hospital strikes realized as a result?
-In this paper we analyze the effects of nurses’ strikes in hospitals on patient outcomes.
-We utilize a unique dataset collected on nurses’ strikes over the 1984 to 2004 period in New York State, and match these strikes to a restricted use hospital discharge database which provides information on treatment intensity, patient mortality and hospital readmission.
-Controlling for hospital specific heterogeneity, patient demographics and disease severity, the results show that nurses’ strikes increase in-hospital mortality by 19.4% and 30-day readmission by 6.5% for patients admitted during a strike, with little change in patient demographics, disease severity or treatment intensity.
-This study provides some of the first analytical evidence on the effects of health care strikes on patients, and suggests that hospitals functioning during nurses’ strikes are doing so at a lower quality of patient care.
+Hospitals now represent one of the largest union sectors of the US economy, and there is particular concern about the impact of strikes on patient welfare.
+We analyze the effects of nurses’ strikes in hospitals on patient outcomes in New York State.
+Controlling for hospital specific heterogeneity, the results show that nurses’ strikes increase in-hospital mortality by 18.3 percent and 30-day readmission by 5.7 percent for patients admitted during a strike, with little change in patient demographics, disease severity or treatment intensity.
+The results suggest that hospitals functioning during nurses’ strikes do so at a lower quality of patient care.